magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 For a moment, time fractured.

 Lucy’s body jolted as though caught stealing.
 Heat surged into her face.
 Her hands shook, clutching her bag, but her eyes—traitorous, trembling—stayed locked with Bella’s.
-In those three unbearable seconds, everything collapsed into contradiction: the shame of being exposed, the terror of being seen, the guilt of returning again and again to what she swore to resist.
+In those three unbearable seconds, everything collapsed into contradiction: the shame of being exposed, the terror of being seen, the guilt leaving them without saying goodbye.
 Yet beneath all of it, another current swelled—an aching recognition, a secret hunger to be chosen, to be pulled into the circle rather than left at the edges.

 Her breath caught.
 Bella’s eyes were not cruel, not mocking, just steady, direct, as though asking something Lucy had no words for.

 Then, mercifully, Bella looked away.
-The crowd exhaled.

-Lucy didn’t.
+Bella didn't pick Lucy.
+Relieved, Lucy could escape now.
 She broke into a run, heart hammering, her legs carrying her out of the square before the applause could follow.
-She fled to her dorm, slammed the door, and pressed her phone to her chest as though it might scorch her.
+She fled to her dorm, slammed the door.

 Tears came hot and fast.
 Her chest convulsed with each breath, as if something poisonous had already entered her blood.
 She pressed her palm against her mouth to stifle the sound, but the tremor would not stop.